Cghlewis/codebook-pkg-comparison/README.md

 - Range (if continuous)
 - Mean (if continuous)

-All packages I reviewed can be found here: https://cghlewis.github.io/codebook-pkg-comparison/
+A table of all packages I reviewed can be found here: https://cghlewis.github.io/codebook-pkg-comparison/

 If you see that I have mistakenly marked any category for any package, please let me know and I will update!